jevetts1/second-year-notes/22007-software-engineering/03-testing-and-complexity.md

 # Testing

+Faults are in static source code or in documents, synonym for defect, bug, anomoly.

+Failures are triggered at run time.
+- This requires a fault to exist, but the failure isn't guaranteed to occur

 - White box testing is testing with the knowledge of how the code is written.
   - need algorithmic specifications to make sure code functions work
   - test limits of code, for example largest binary numbers for overflow testing